Eisenwave/tccpp-articles/const_cast.md

 ## const_cast conversion
 const_cast is an explicit cast operator that is mainly used to remove (or add) constness from/to a pointer or reference.
-This operator is only able to remove or add the constness to **what a pointer (or reference) points to**, and *never* the constness of the object itself: otherwise, we would break the mutability of the object.
+This operator is only able to remove or add the constness to **what a pointer (or reference) points to**, and *never* the constness of the object itself: otherwise, we would break the immutability of the object.

 ## Examples
 - Remove constness: